BlockBuilder57/xenomods/README.md

 | Xenoblade Definitive Edition | 0100FF500E34A000                               | All versions           | bfsw     |
 | Xenoblade 3                  | 010074F013262000                               | **None**               | bf3      |

-Once you've done that, simply copy the main.npdm and subsdk1 files to the exefs directory.
+Once you've done that, simply copy the contents of the zip to the root of your SD card.
+(The `atmosphere` folders should merge.)

 ## Usage